aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docx-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCX to ODP or Online App" h2="Export DOCX to ODP within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting documents from one format to another is a common requirement in many organizations.
+For example, converting a DOCX file to ODP format can be useful when you need to present the content of a document in a presentation.

+<h2>How Aspose.Total helps for docx to odp conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCX to ODP conversion while using two of it's APIs.
-Load your DOCX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as ODP.
+Aspose.Total for C++ is a suite of powerful file automation APIs that enables developers to automate DOCX to ODP conversion.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load a DOCX file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as an ODP file.
+This process can be automated using the APIs provided by Aspose.Total for C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}